tofuengine/tofu/CODING_STYLE.md

 ### Byte Ordering

-Custom binary files are stored in a way that network-byte-order is (i.e. big-endian) is used to store informations.
+Custom binary files are stored in a way that network-byte-order is (i.e. big-endian) is used to store information.

 ## Lua FFI